-Man convicted of sex trafficking slain teen marketed online
+Man convicted of sex trafficking a slain teen

-CHICAGO (AP) - A man accused of sex-trafficking a teenager who was killed by a customer was convicted of the charges by a federal jury.
+CHICAGO (AP) - A man accused of sex-trafficking a teenager who was allegedly killed by a man who answered an online sex advertisement was convicted Wednesday of the charges by a federal jury.

-Joseph Hazley was found guilty Wednesday of sex-trafficking Desiree Robinson and two other victims.
-The 16-year-old Robinson was allegedly killed in December 2016 by a man who answered an online sex advertisement.
+Joseph Hazley was accused of sex-trafficking Desiree Robinson and two other victims.
+The 16-year-old Robinson was allegedly killed in December 2016.

-The 35-year-old Hazley is the second person convicted in connection with Robinson’s case.
+The Hazley, 35, is the second person convicted in connection with Robinson’s case.
 Charles McFee pleaded guilty last year to a sex-trafficking conspiracy.
 McFee testified during Hazley’s trial, explaining how he sold Robinson to Hazley for a finder’s fee of $250 he never collected.

+Prosecutors said Hazley’s trial, which lasted a week, gave jurors a glimpse into his world in 2016.

+“A world in which he, a 33-year-old man, used the bodies of 16 and 18-year-old girls,” Assistant U.S. Attorney Kelly Greening said during closing arguments.
+“He asked others to find him girls who he could convince to have sex for money.”

+A friend of Robinson’s testified she texted that she had gone to a house party and indicated she was being held against her will.

+Hazley drove Robinson to an appointment in south suburban Markham on Christmas Eve 2016 and waited in the car, prosecutors alleged.
+When she didn’t return, he went looking and found her body, they said.
+She’d been beaten, strangled and had her throat slit.

-Antonio Rosales, is awaiting trial in Cook County Circuit Court on first-degree murder and aggravated sexual abuse charges in Robinson’s death.
+Antonio Rosales of Chicago is awaiting trial in Cook County Circuit Court on first-degree murder and aggravated sexual abuse charges in Robinson’s death.

-Hazley, who was asleep in his car while Robinson was being slain in a nearby house, faces a life prison sentence.
+Defense attorney Raymond Wigell argued prosecutors didn’t come close to proving their case.
+He also argued Hazley doesn’t look like a pimp seen on TV or in the movies.

+“He doesn’t have a gold tooth,” Wigell said.
+“He’s not pimping it out.”

 Copyright © 2019 The Washington Times, LLC.